ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 This is a huge milestone, because it means that browsers can dial publicly reachable IPFS nodes with WebRTC-direct enabled without TLS certificates or domain names.
 We therefore recommend upgrading to the latest version of Kubo to take advantage of this.

+### Limits of WebRTC in browsers

+There are two caveats with WebRTC in browsers:

-The caveat with WebRTC-direct is that it can't be used in Service Workers.
+- WebRTC isn't available in Service Workers.
+- [Chrome limits the number of WebRTC connections per window to 500](https://issues.chromium.org/issues/41378764) after which it will prevent establishing new connections.

 ### WebTransport

 [Two years ago, the IPFS and libp2p projects made a bet on the promise WebTransport](https://blog.libp2p.io/2022-12-19-libp2p-webtransport/) and it's been a bumpy road.
 WebTransport is a promising protocol, especially for libp2p and IPFS, because it allows bi-directional streaming communication with many modern improvements over WebSockets, **without the need for CA-signed certificates and a domain**.
 This was a game changer, since most peers in the IPFS network do not have a domain name.

-However, the WebTransport specification is still in draft, and browser implementations have had a [number of bugs and issues](https://github.com/libp2p/js-libp2p/issues/2572).
+However, the WebTransport specification is still in draft, and browser implementations have had a [number of bugs and issues](https://github.com/libp2p/js-libp2p/issues/2572), that we've worked with the browser vendors to .
 As such, browser compatibility breaks as soon as the interoperability target changes.

 While we still believe in the longer term promise of WebTransport, we've reoriented our immediate priorities to WebRTC-Direct (which is now available) and [AutoTLS](#autotls-with-libp2pdirect).
 Nonetheless, we continue to work with browser vendors and standard bodies to get WebTransport to a stable and interoperable state.